rafaellabueno/WGCA/README.md

 ## Getting Started
 To run JAMIRA you need to install Conda.
 JAMIRA Workflow is intended to be executed in a Conda environment to ensure data reproducibillity and modularization among different genomic tools used in this pipeline.
+This tutorial uses the Miniconda version (https://docs.conda.io/en/latest/miniconda.html).
+Download according to your operating system.

 ## Configuration
 After complete Conda installation you need to add the bioconda channel